deep-symbolic-mathematics/TPSR/README.md

                    --debug
 ```

+## Runs With NeSymReS Backbone
+To be released soon.

 ## Demo
 We have also included a small demo that runs TPSR with E2E backbone on your dataset.
 You can play with it [here](./tpsr_demo.py)